 Paul's famous words in 1 Corinthians about the foolishness of the cross and his decision to preach the cross, but not with wisdom, have often been misinterpreted.
-For many they stand as evidence of a strong anti-intellectual strand in Paul's thinking and a clear reason for us to neglect apologetics and instead focus on other issues.
+For many they stand as evidence of a strong antiintellectual strand in Paul's thinking and a clear reason for us to neglect apologetics and instead focus on other issues.
 In this session we will analyze Paul's understanding of wisdom and foolishness as we look at four particular issues: (1) Paul's thinking when he started the church in Corinth, (2) Paul's thinking when he wrote to the church in Corinth, (3) the cultural context of the church in Corinth, and (4) Paul's message in his first letter to the church in Corinth.

-Stefan Gustavsson is a member of the European Leadership Forum Steering Committee.
-He is the director for Apologia - Centre for Christian Apologetics and makes his home in Stockholm.
+Stefan Gustavsson is the director for Apologia - Centre for Christian Apologetics and makes his home in Stockholm.
 He was the founding General Secretary for the Swedish Evangelical Alliance.
 Stefan travels widely with apologetic teaching and training and is often involved in university evangelism and public debates.
 He is the author of several books on Christian apologetics and the Christian mind.
 Stefan is married to Ingrid and they have three grown children.